Hair Loss Treatment by a DoctorKitchener Waterloo Cosmetic Clinic and Medical Spa

 Dr. Rayhaan Dawood MD CCFP is a trained physician in Botox, Dermal Fillers, Hair Loss Restoration, Facial Cosmetic Medicine, Chemical Peels, Medical Facials, Microneedling, and more.

 All Injectable and Medical Treatments Done by Dr. Dawood

 At Kitchener Waterloo Cosmetic Clinic you are in expert hands.
 All injectable treatments and advanced medical procedures are done directly by Dr. Dawood.
 When it comes to your health, you don’t want second best.
-We do not use Nurse Injectors, and Dr. Dawood has direct input and oversight into all procedures done at the clinic.
+Dr. Dawood has direct input and oversight into all procedures done at the clinic.

 Nonsurgical Hair Loss Therapy and Hair Restoration.

 Suffering from hair loss?
 Looking to restore that head of hair?
 Brittle hairs and patches of loss?
 General scalp thinning?
 No matter what your hair concern is, we may be able to help.
 Dr. Rayhaan Dawood has pursued extensive training in the field of nonsurgical hair loss therapy, and hair restoration and is a knowledgeable practicing physician in treatments ranging from topical compounded serums to injection-based therapies.